-The common mistake made in accelerator physics is connected with the incorrect algorithm for solving the electromagnetic field equations.
-If one wants to use the usual Maxwell's equations, only the solution of the dynamics equations in covariant form (i.e. in Lorentz coordinates) gives the correct coupling between the Maxwell's equations and particle trajectories in the lab frame.
+A common mistake in accelerator physics arises from an incorrect algorithm for solving electromagnetic field equations.
+When using Maxwell's equations, only the covariant formulation of the dynamics equations (i.e., in Lorentz coordinates) ensures the correct coupling between Maxwell’s equations and particle trajectories in the lab frame.